laryakan/ezGuild-website/README.md

 For now we only have the front-end.
 To launch the static part of the site, type `./run` once you're in the app's directory.

-The front-end static part will be launch on 127.0.0.1:8080 (using node-static), once the server-side will be implemented, it will serve the static-side (or not ;-) )
+The front-end static part will be launch on 127.0.0.1:8080 (using node-static).

-I will develop the back-end part using node.js (imo), features will be:
+I will develop the back-end part using node.js (imo) here [ezGuild-webservices](https://github.com/laryakan/ezGuild-webservices), features will be:
 - Submit a request to guild master/officier
 - Accept new member
 - Registering guild members